csci50-cbutler/e28/independent-study/README.md

 For movement control, many early releases of web-based AR and VR allowed for programming keyboard arrow keys to control movement.
 Now, HTML5 supports external controllers with the [Gamepad](https://www.w3.org/TR/gamepad/) API.
 This API uses HTML tags `<canvas>, <audio>, and <video>` to define the scene location on an HTML page and JavaScript and the Gamepad API enable movement via an external controller.
 Mozilla Developer Network, heretofore known as MDN, provides a sample of the JavaScript to connect and disconnect a controller using the Gamepad API.
 Below is the JavaScript template from [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API/Using_the_Gamepad_API) for a basic connect and disconnect of a controller.

-Below is the sample JavaScript to connect a controller:
+JavaScript to connect a controller:

     window.addEventListener("gamepadconnected", function(e) {
     console.log("Gamepad connected at index %d: %s. %d buttons, %d axes.",